 Chemotherapy uses anti-cancer drugs injected intravenously or administered orally, which then enter the bloodstream and reach and destroy rapidly growing cancer cells.

-Radiation therapy uses high-energy radiation to kill cancerous cells to treat adrenal gland tumors.
+Radiation therapy uses high-energy radiation to kill cancerous cells and treat these tumors.
 Radiation can be delivered via an external machine outside of the body, which is called external beam radiotherapy.

 For a definitive diagnosis of adrenal gland tumor, various methods are used after considering the patient's symptoms, age, and general health.